felixgalindo/toyvision-ai/README.md

 ## ✨ Educational Impact

 Kids learn:
-- What AI and object detection are
+- What AI is and how it works
 - How engineers combine math, science, and code
 - That it’s possible to build cool, intelligent tools with a tiny computer